Category: Education Landscape

 These findings demonstrate the importance of talking regularly about the options for higher education— including trade and vocational schools — and options to pay for those schools.

-They also highlight the need to provide financial support to first-generation college students, low-income students and those from traditionally underserved communities who are more likely to be at risk for not completing their degree or career program.
+They also highlight the need to provide financial support to first-generation college students, low-income students and those from underserved communities who are more likely to be at risk for not completing their degree or career program.

 Resources should be focused on these students, so they can complete college confidently with greater access to scholarships and grants.
 Sallie Mae® is proud to be supporting through a scholarship program with Thurgood Marshall College Fund to help students from underserved communities access and complete college.